 If both the kidneys are affected by PUJO, your Urologist may get blood and urine tests at the earliest to know the status of overall kidney function.
 Further course would be decided based on these reports and other details on ultrasound.

-A nuclear scan (DTPA renogram) uses radioactive isotope which is injected intravenously (I.V.) and this isotope is taken up by the kidneys and excreted in the urine.
+A nuclear scan (DTPA renogram or EC renogram) uses radioactive isotope which is injected intravenously (I.V.) and this isotope is taken up by the kidneys and excreted in the urine.
 Using a special camera, images of the kidneys can be seen clearly.
 This test gives information about individual kidney function as well as degree of blockage.
 This test can be done above the age of 4- 6 weeks.

 CT scans are rarely required to confirm this condition and are also avoided as this involves higher radiation.

 No. Following are some of the common indications

 Presence of symptoms (noted above) associated with the obstruction

 Development of stones or infection, or causal hypertension